turingschool-examples/backend_mod_1_prework/day_1/questions.md

 1. Name and describe two common string methods:
 `length` is a method that returns the number of characters in a string.
-`split` is a method that divides a string up into individuals elements, and returns them as an array.
+`split` is a method that divides a string up into individual elements, and returns them as an array.
 By default, `split` divides a string using spaces as the dividing line, but we can change that by adding an argument at the end of the method like `(",")`.